 This isn’t our first set of shop drawings.
-We’ve been partnering with timber frame-curious architects for 19+ years.
+We’ve been partnering with timber frame-curious architects for more than 20 years.

 We help architects who are great at what they do—but who could use expert advice on timber sizing, timber frame engineering, and project budgeting.